Menopause

 Systemic hormone therapy

 Systemic hormone therapy typically includes a combination of estrogen and progesterone.
-Depending on your needs, your doctor might prescribe hormones in the form of a pill, patch, cream, injection or vaginal ring.
+Depending on your needs, your care team might prescribe hormones in the form of a pill, patch, cream, or vaginal ring.

 Vaginal estrogen hormone therapy

 Vaginal estrogen is most commonly used to treat vaginal discomfort and urinary incontinence caused by menopause.
-But, it’s not effective at treating other symptoms like hot flashes and mood changes.
+However, it’s not effective at treating other symptoms like hot flashes and mood changes.

-- Vitamin D to support bone health and reduce risks from osteoporosis.
+• Vitamin D and calcium to support bone health and reduce risks from osteoporosis.